shreekumar3d/python-workshop/README.md

 python-workshop
 ===============

 This repository has the material for my Python Workshop.
-Workshop-Flow.txt has the overall flow.
+[Workshop-Flow.md](Workshop-Flow.md) contains the overall flow of the workshop.

 The .ipynb files are IPython notebooks.
 These will serve as a reference both for the presenters as well as the participants.
 The notebooks can be viewed in the browser: